PX4/PX4-user_guide/en/sensor/px4flow.md

 # PX4FLOW Smart Camera

-PX4FLOW is an optical flow smart camera (it provides the image for setup purposes, but it not designed to capture images like a webcam).
+PX4FLOW is an [optical flow](../sensor/optical_flow.md) smart camera.
 It has a native resolution of 752x480 pixels and calculates optical flow on a 4x binned and cropped area at 400 Hz, giving it a very high light sensitivity.

 ![PX4Flow v1.0](../../assets/hardware/sensors/px4flow/px4flow_v1.0_top_generated.png)

 Unlike many mouse sensors, it also works indoors and in low outdoor light conditions without the need for an illumination LED.
-It can be freely reprogrammed to do any other basic, efficient low-level computer vision task.
+It can be freely reprogrammed to perform any other basic, efficient low-level computer vision tasks.

 * 168 MHz Cortex M4F CPU (128 + 64 KB RAM)
 * 752x480 MT9V034 image sensor, L3GD20 3D Gyro